mpriereira/todos-js/README.md

 # todos-js

-`todos-js` is a vanilla JavaScript project that lets you easily define a list of todos.
+`todos-js` is a vanilla JavaScript project that lets you easily define a list of tasks (or todos).
+It uses [Pico.css](https://picocss.com/) for a minimalistic styling

 ### Installation